 I realized that powerful music once named “Rock n Roll” then “Rock” might be circling back around.
 The reason “rock and roll” was “rock n roll” was for a simple reason.
 With that realization, my traitorous sensation started to subside.
 As a line from my favorite TV show, Sports Night, promptly put it:

 “And in that moment, Dan was reminded once again of why he wanted to write in the first place.
 It’s for the same reason anybody does anything…to impress women.”

-–Sports Night, “Dear, Louise” written by Aaron Sorkin
+–Sports Night, “Dear, Louise” written by Aaron Sorkin.

 And while I listened from afar to the comical antics of The Unit, I felt better about the state of things.
 “Rock” might now have a fighting chance because there’s no more saviors to wait upon.

-I continued to listen from farther and farther away because me, DB, Gag and Max commandeered the dart board in the back of the room, bought all the quarters the Franklin House cash register had, and hung out by ourselves in the back all night.
+I continued to listen from farther and farther away because me, Gag, and Max commandeered the dart board in the back of the room, bought all the quarters the Franklin House cash register had, and hung out by ourselves in the back all night.

 I don’t have the constitution of the others so I had to cut myself off and sober up so I could give the others a fair game by the end of the evening.
 I did spend time thinking about that as well.

 I didn’t think about how to publish a Book of Blues.
 I didn’t think about how my cousin’s going slower at reading it that I anticipated.
 I didn’t think about sequels.
 I didn’t think about the others that want to read it.
-I didn’t think about the others willing to give Book of Blues additional fresh eyes to look for edits – it’s print.
-It’ll take many eyes.
+I didn’t think about the others willing to give Book of Blues additional fresh eyes to look for edits – it’s print, or the many other sets of eyes it’ll take to get it right.
 I didn’t even think about being how far I’ve come to carve out a foothold as a copywriter from Chicago.
 I wasn’t looking at the blurry-eyed starlight of the future.
 I wasn’t measuring the shadows from the past.
-I was enjoying the moment for a change.